omab/python-social-auth/docs/use_cases.rst

         else:
             return 'ERROR'

-The snipped above is quite simple, it doesn't return JSON and usually this call will be done by AJAX.
+The snippet above is quite simple, it doesn't return JSON and usually this call will be done by AJAX.
 It doesn't return the user information, but that's something that can be extended and filled to suit the project where it's going to be used.